 13.2 Leave of Absence

-13.2.1 HDR candidates can apply for a leave of absence for a minimum period of 4 weeks up to a maximum period of 6 months.
-This leave is approved by the principal supervisor and is reported to and recorded by the Graduate Research School.
+13.2.1 HDR candidates can apply for a leave of absence to be approved by the principal supervisor and reported to and recorded by the Graduate Research School.

 13.2.2 The total period of leave of absence accumulated in a given candidature will not normally exceed 12 calendar months.
-A total period in excess of 12 months may be approved by the Research Degrees Committee, or Chairperson acting on behalf of the committee, in exceptional circumstances.
+A total period in excess of 12 months may be approved by the Principal Supervisor in exceptional circumstances.

 13.2.3 HDR candidates applying for parental leave can apply for a maximum period of 12 months for each instance of parental leave.
 Parental leave is approved by the principal supervisor and is reported to and recorded by the Graduate Research School.

-13.2.4 Absence of leave during the probationary candidature period and the 3 months prior to the thesis submission milestone date will only be approved by the Research Degrees Committee, or Chairperson acting on behalf of the committee, in exceptional circumstances.
+13.2.4 Leave of Absence during the probationary candidature period will only be approved by the Principal Supervisor in exceptional circumstances.

-13.2.5 Any absence of leave will be reflected in a variation to subsequent milestone due dates and the end date of candidature.
+13.2.5 Any Leave of Absence will be reflected in a variation to subsequent milestone due dates and the end date of candidature.

-13.2.7 Retrospective applications will only be approved in exceptional circumstances and only for medical leave and requires approval by the Research Degrees Committee, or the Chairperson acting on behalf of the committee.
+13.2.7 Retrospective applications will only be approved in exceptional circumstances and medical leave.
 Leave requests related to ill health must be submitted within 10 days of returning from leave.

 13.2.9 Leave requested on medical grounds must be accompanied by a medical certificate.